MaramAlossaimi/MaramAlossaimi/content/summer school:workshops/summer schools/index.md

 ---
 title:  Geoquant 2021, Geometry and Quantization  summer school and conferenes
-summary: I attended The virtual Geoquant 2021, Geometry and Quantization  summer school that was organised by Freiburg University from 2 to 6 August 2021.
-I aslo particpated by presented my poster with the title 'Poisson Algebras I'.
+summary: Poisson Geometry and quantum groups with their applications in physics

 tags: